Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Nikola Jokic Insights vs. the Timberwolves

+- He's put up 2.2 threes per game, or 5.8% of his team's shots from beyond the arc this season.

-- Jokic's opponents, the Timberwolves, have one of the fastest offensive tempos, ranking seventh, averaging 104 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Jokic's opponents, the Timberwolves, have one of the NBA's fastest tempos, ranking seventh with 104 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On defense, the Timberwolves have given up 115.8 points per game, which is 18th-best in the league.
+- The Timberwolves concede 115.8 points per game, 18th-ranked in the league.

-- The Timberwolves give up 44.7 rebounds per contest, ranking 22nd in the NBA.
+- Conceding 44.7 rebounds per contest, the Timberwolves are the 22nd-ranked team in the NBA.

-- In terms of assists, the Timberwolves are ranked 10th in the league, allowing 25 per contest.
+- The Timberwolves are the 10th-ranked team in the league, giving up 25 assists per contest.

-- Looking at 3-pointers, the Timberwolves are ranked 16th in the NBA, allowing 12.3 makes per game.
+- The Timberwolves are the 16th-ranked team in the NBA at allowing threes, conceding 12.3 made 3-pointers per game.

 Nikola Jokic vs. the Timberwolves